 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

-You may take amphetamine and dextroamphetamine with or without food.
-It is best to take this medicine first thing in the morning.
+You may take this medicine with or without food, first thing in the morning.

 Do not crush, chew, break, or open an extended-release capsule.
 Swallow it whole.